Fotografiska in New YorkBuy tickets now

 Drinks and Dining at Fotografiska

-Fotografiska in New York houses both a café, bar, and restaurant.
-Museum Café offers bites such as salads, sandwiches, soup, and pastries.
+Fotografiska in New York houses a café, bar and restaurant.
+The Museum Café offers bites such as salads, sandwiches, soup, and pastries.
 Here you can also pick up a glass of wine or a cocktail to enjoy whilst exploring the artworks upstairs.

 On the second floor, you’ll find the luxurious restaurant Verōnika with dishes inspired by French and Eastern European cuisine.
 The name is a nod to the patron saint of photography, Veronica.
 The decadent interior is modern but at the same time takes you back to the turn of the 20th century.

-You can also round off your museum visit at V Bar, a speakeasy bar in the restored chapel next door to Fotografiska.
+You can also round off your museum visit at Chapel Bar, a speakeasy bar in the restored chapel next door to Fotografiska.

 - Opening hours:

 - Location: 281 Park Ave South, at E 22nd St.